JingleXDingle/Microsoft-Sentinel-Detection-Rules/README.md

 2. Rename the file to match your rule's display name.
 3. Fill in all required fields — query, severity, tactics, techniques, entity mappings.
 4. Remove the `id` field entirely if creating a new rule (Sentinel will assign one automatically).
+5. Push your changes to dev and open a PR targeting main.
+6. The schema validation workflow will run automatically on the PR and must pass before merging.
-5. Push your changes.
-The CI/CD pipeline will automatically generate the corresponding JSON file.
+7. Once the PR is merged, the CI/CD pipeline will automatically generate the corresponding JSON file on main.
-6. Optionally run `Schema_Validation.py` locally before pushing to catch any structural issues early.

 > **Note:** When updating an existing rule, copy the full `id` field from the existing rule into the YAML before pushing.
 This ensures Sentinel updates the rule in-place rather than creating a duplicate.

+> **Tip:** Run `Schema_Validation.py` locally before pushing to catch any structural issues before they reach the pipeline.

 ---